HolmesBryant/ATestRunner/README.md

 ## Change Log

+v1.0.3: Added property named `currentLine` and modified #getLine to first check this value before trying the error.stack trick.
+This allows an external test orchestrator to set the line number(s).

-v1.0.2: Fixed regression where tests were being printed out of order. v1.0.1: Made it so the ProgressEvent fires after each test is resolved for better progress reporting. v1.0.0: Initial Commit
+v1.0.2: Fixed regression where tests were being printed out of order.

+v1.0.1: Made it so the ProgressEvent fires after each test is resolved for better progress reporting.

+v1.0.0: Initial Commit